Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 After the divisor $D_0$ is produced, we can fire from $p_3$, $p_8$ and $p_9$ towards the point $p_6$.
 Note that $\dist(p_3,p_6) = L_3$, $\dist(p_6,p_8)=L_5-L_1$ and $\dist(p_6,p_9)=L_4-L_1$.
 Our genericity assumptions on the edge lengths of the graph ensures these three expressions are distinct.
 In particular, $\min\{L_3, L_5-L_1, L_4-L_1\}$ is uniquely achieved.
 The minimum value determines which point reaches $p_6$ first.
 In all cases, we obtain two chips on the point $p_6$ and one chip on each of the edges adjacent to $p_6$ not realizing the minimum value.
 Moving these last two chips towards $p_6$ and both chips on $p_6$ towards them produces one of the three divisors $D_1$, $D_2$ or $D_3$.

-The tropical functions $\Phi_1$, $\Phi_2$ and $\Phi_3$ seen in~\autoref{fig:chipFiringTreeShapeIntersections} encode the combination of these two chip-firing moves on the graph $\operatorname{Sk}(\Gamma)$ starting from the divisor $D_0$ for each choice of shortest distance.
+The tropical functions $\Phi_1$, $\Phi_2$ and $\Phi_3$ seen in~\autoref{fig:chipFiringTreeShapeIntersections} encode the combination of the two moves described above starting from the divisor $D_0$ for each choice of shortest distance.
 They can be used to confirm that $D_0$, and thus, $D$ is linearly equivalent two one of the three divisors seen at the bottom of the figure.
 More precisely, we have

 \end{proof}